JW-Roh/MuryongWT_Bypass/README.md

 # SchoolWT_Bypass

-Kill all Watchtower Process of "Muryong High School"
+A "work in progress"Killall Watchtower Process of "Muryong High School"

 Automatically killall process of WatchTower!

+NOTE:
+*Need to "Run as Administrator".